-- Any recognised ‘problem’ to you or baby will increase the amount of assessments, monitoring and procedures (AMPs) … often called ‘interventions’.
+- Any recognized ‘problem’ to you or baby will increase the number of assessments, monitoring, and procedures (AMPs) … often called ‘interventions’.

-- There is NO or very little correlation between any problem or number of problems that hinder any woman’s ability to get a baby out of her body effectively or a baby’s ability to be born.
+- There is no, or very little, a correlation between any problem or number of problems that hinder any woman’s ability to get a baby out of her body effectively or a baby’s ability to be born.

-- There is NO correlation at all between the number of problems of either mother or baby that impact the ability of a woman to cope and manage her response to labor pains.
+- There is no correlation between the number of problems of either mother or baby that impact the ability of a woman to cope and manage her response to labor pains.

 - The obstetrical model considers birth to be ‘unsafe’ unless proven otherwise.
-OBs disregard the fact that women with lots of risk can birth very easily.
+OBs, disregard the fact that women with lots of risks can birth very easily.
 She might do that with lots of AMPs but ask any OB and they will tell you that birthing easily is not related to risk factors.

-- There is NO generic ‘problem’.
+- There is no generic ‘problem’.
 If you are not pregnant with twins, you do not have any potential twin problems.
 If you have a baby with genetic ‘problems’ you can still birth well and cope beautifully.
-If you have a ‘problem/s’ then ask your OB or midwife if and how this problem might impact your ability to birth effectively or cope.
+If you have a ‘problem/s’ then ask your obstetrician (OB) or midwife if and how this problem might impact your ability to birth effectively or cope.

-- If you or your baby’s problem/s require you to have a non-laboring Cessarean then you can still be highly skilled!
+- If you or your baby’s problem requires you to have a non-laboring Cessarean then you can still be highly skilled!

-- Your birth and birth-coaching skills can help you 1) Birth more effectively 2) Cope better
+- Your birth and birth-coaching skills can help you birth more effectively and cope better.

 - On to the next … Birth Plans